 - Baked Parmesan Jalapeño Poppers with Prosciutto (Gluten Free)

-Watch the video to see how to make Lemon Parmesan Cod with Garlic Butter!
+Watch the video to see how to make Baked Cod with Parmesan and Garlic Butter!

 - 3/4 cup freshly grated Parmesan cheese

 - 2 tablespoons fresh parsley (cut small or chopped)

 - 1 1/4 teaspoon paprika